mitcshi/mitcshi.github.io/_pages/cv.md

 Working Papers
 ------
-* Lead time distribution in a small manufacturing system with unreliable machines and finite buffers<br>(with S. B. Gershwin), 2025
+* Lead time distribution in a small manufacturing system with unreliable machines and finite buffers<br>(with S. B. Gershwin), 2025, revise and resubmit

 Permanent Working Papers
 ------